alexplaksa17/Lun-test-task/README.md

 # Lun-test-task
 game '15 puzzle', press Shuffle to mix cells, winning order is order on start.
-When you sort all cells correctly, it calls alert window with congrats (may be changed soon) Builded using React, deploeyed here: https://alexplaksa17.github.io/lun-test-deploy/
+When you sort all cells correctly, it calls alert window with congrats (may be changed soon) Built using React, deployed here: https://alexplaksa17.github.io/lun-test-deploy/